opinsys/puavo-ticket/README.md

 This will give you direct access and tab completion to `mocha`, `jsxhint` and other tools.

-## Bookshelf REPL
+## Database REPLs

-Start repl with `make repl`.
+Start node.js/Bookshelf repl with `make repl`.
 All models should be in scope.
 The repl is based on [repl-promised](https://github.com/tlrobinson/node-repl-promised).

+Start PostgreSQL psql repl use `make psql`.

+Both of these respect the the `NODE_ENV=test` environment variable.

 ## Running tests